jboss-developer/jboss-portal-quickstarts/social-portlets/README.md

 Author: Marek Posolda, Viliam Rockai
 Level: Intermediate
 Technologies: Portlet, JSP, OAuth, CDI
-Summary: Portlets showing integration with Social networks
+Summary: This project demonstrates how to use APIs of Facebook, Twitter and Google+ in Portlets.
 Target Product: Portal
 Source: <https://github.com/jboss-developer/jboss-portal-quickstarts.git>

 What is it?
 -----------

-This project demonstrates how to create social portlets in Red Hat JBoss Portal with usage of Red Hat JBoss Portal API and JSP front-end.
+This project demonstrates how to create social portlets in Red Hat JBoss Portal using Red Hat JBoss Portal API and JSP front-end.
 It contains:

 * 3 portlets for [Facebook](https://www.facebook.com) integration, which are using [Facebook Graph API](https://developers.facebook.com/docs/reference/api/) and leverages [RestFB library](http://restfb.com/) for this purpose